 Climate and weather variability affect a broad array of risks (such as drought, floods, changing growing seasons, and many others) that must be addressed by decision makers, including families, farmers, ranchers, foresters, state and tribal natural resource professionals, city managers, businesses, and others.
 Risks are not limited to a single region or scale, so to meet the information needs of decision makers, federal agencies must closely coordinate within the federal family as well as with state, local, and tribal entities.
 For example, impacts on water resources affect many different decision makers across the country, requiring action and engagement across many governing jurisdictions and scientific disciplines.
 Coordination is a vital part of ensuring that federally supported science and risk management efforts address needs, preparation, and responses in integrated ways to best meet the needs of the public.

-Federal agencies are increasingly supporting science and operational programs that provide context-specific data, information, and tools for decision makers to improve practices and make risk management and adaptation decisions that are climate- and weather-sensitive.
+Federal agencies are increasingly supporting science and operational programs that provide context-specific data, information, and tools for decision makers to improve practices and make risk management and adaptation decisions that are climate-and weather-sensitive.
 These programs rely on partnerships involving scientists, practitioners, and decision makers to identify and refine science needs and with local officials and experts to ensure effective implementation.
-Federal agencies are eager to ensure that the communities and networks that we serve have sustained and reliable access within their region to the expertise and information needed to engage in this important work.
-Four key partnership-driven regional science and information programs are working to ensure this continued support:
+Federal agencies are eager to ensure that the communities and networks that we serve have sustained and reliable access within their region, to the expertise and information needed to engage in this important work.
+Four key, partnership-driven regional science and information programs are working to ensure this continued support:

-- Regional Climate Hubs (USDA) package and deliver information capitalizing on USDA Service Centers, Forest Service Threat Centers, and partnerships, such as Cooperative Extension and the Climate Change Response Frameworks.
+- Regional Climate Hubs (USDA) package and deliver information capitalizing on USDA Service Centers, Forest Service Threat Centers, and partnerships such as Cooperative Extension and the Climate Change Response Frameworks.
 This information enables farmers, ranchers, and forest landowners to adapt to the impacts of climate change and weather variability and to promote agriculture/forestry production sustainability and health.

 - Landscape Conservation Cooperatives (DOI/FWS/multiple partners) are management-science partnerships composed of states, tribes, federal agencies, non-governmental organizations, universities, and others.
-LCCs provide a structure to define shared objectives, develop spatially-explicit strategies, and provide scientific and technical decision support to foster landscapes capable of sustaining natural and cultural resources for current and future generations.
+LCCs provide a forum to define shared objectives, develop spatially-explicit strategies, and provide scientific and technical decision support to foster landscapes capable of sustaining natural and cultural resources for current and future generations.

 How we coordinate